certego/PcapMonkey/README.md

 sudo ./import_event_logs.sh
 ```

 Now you can find the Event logs in `windows_events_original_ts` and in `windows_events`.
-Like suricata/zeek logs they are indexed by original timestamp of event and by ingestion timestamp
+Like suricata/zeek logs they are indexed by the original timestamp of the event and by ingestion timestamp

 ## Using Elastic Common Schema